 You wouldn’t know that by looking at my smile in that picture.
 I was just grateful that on that particular day, I stuck to a commitment to finish what I started.
-Still, more than two years would pass before the wakeup call that started my current journey.
+Still, more than two years would pass before the high blood pressure diagnosis that sparkd my journey.

-Fast forward to the picture on the right from this year’s Crescent City Classic, and the smile is just the same as it was in 2010!
-The joy in my smile didn’t just come from the 90 pounds I have shed since that first race.
-It comes from a sense of pride that I am keeping my promise to myself and God to make healthier choices.
+Fast forward to the picture on the right from the 2015 Crescent City Classic, and the smile is even brighter.
+The joy didn’t just come from the 90 pounds I shed in the years since that first race.
+It comes from a sense of pride that I am keeping my promise to God and myself to make better choices for my health.

-This year, I did not run the 10K in an effort to beat my old time or prove something to myself or anyone else.
-I chose to walk it, and really take in the moment it represented along this journey.
-Weight loss is not a sprint.
+When I returned in 2015, I chose to walk the path, and really take in the moment it represented along my journey.
+Wellness is not a sprint.
 It is not a race that you run, get a medal, and you’ve conquered it forever.
 It is a slow, steady, hilly, messy, rough, smooth, beautiful terrain that lasts an entire lifetime.
 There truly is no finish line, only mile markers along the way.

 Will you stumble?
 Yep.
 Will you set personal records?
 Yep.
 Will you run through the rain and the hills and the valleys?
 Yep.
 I am learning to embrace all of it, one step at a time.
 You can too!
 So lace up those shoes, and take the first step.
-Before you know it, five years will pass, and who knows where the journey can take you!
+Decide to live!

 (Originally published April 2015)